GWI Representatives to International Organisations

 GWI’s New York representatives follow the Economic and Social Council (ECOSOC), the Committee on the Elimination of Discrimination against Women (CEDAW) and the Committee on the Status of Women (CSW).
 GWI is a member of the NGO Committee on the Status of Women.
 Working relationships with UN staff and with other NGOs develop mainly through participation in NGO Committee where collaborative work is generally accomplished.

-Representatives: Maureen Byrne, Mick Minard, Polly D. Woodard, Sophie Turner Zaretsky
+Representatives: Dr. Maureen Byrne, Maryella Hannum, Sophie Turner Zaretsky

 In Paris, work is related to the United Nations Educational, Scientific and Cultural Organization (UNESCO).
 GWI is one of the few women’s NGOs with consultative status.
 Each representative has a specific area of responsibility: Adult Education, Literacy and Education for All; Higher Education in the 21st Century and Women, Science and Technology, Poverty and follow-up to the Habitat II Conference on Human Settlements.